Last updated on April 23, 2026

 Research Thief takes the Coastal Piracy effect blue loves and marries it to artifact creatures on top of being on a 3/3 flying body with flash.
 On its own, you have a tool to hold up interaction on your opponentsโ€™ turns with something to do should you not need to fire off your Spell Swindle, and youโ€™re left with a 3/3 flier that draws cards when it connects.
 Other times, you can flash this in after no blockers are declared for your three Thopters, getting a surprise three cards when they hit.

-#28.
+#25.
 Inkwell Leviathan

 Inkwell Leviathan

 Shroud on a 7/11 trampler makes Inkwell Leviathan a sticky, chonky attacker.
-Despite its age, reanimator strategies still fall back on this difficult-to-interact-with beater for wins.
+Despite its age, reanimator strategies can still fall back on this difficult-to-interact-with beater for wins.
 It's a bit less threatening in Commander because it has a lot more life to beat through, but if youโ€™re in the market for a big creature to cheat into play that has a decent chance of sticking around to attack for a few turns, Inkwell does that for you.

-#27.
+#23.
 Unctus, Grand Metatect

 Unctus, Grand Metatect

 What makes Unctus, Grand Metatect such a powerful artifact is how it makes every blue creature you control become a looter whenever it taps.
 This combos with cards that untap and tools to make creatures tap for mana.
-For example, with a Leech Bonder equipped with a Paradise Mantle you can tap it for mana, loot, then pay for its untap with the mana it made.
-This lets you functionally loot through your entire library.

 Even without these combos, when every attacking blue creature loots for you, youโ€™re getting incredible card selection made even more valuable in discard or graveyard-based strategies.

-#23 Sharding Sphinx
+#21.
+Sharding Sphinx

 Sharding Sphinx